5 Best China SIM Cards & Where To Buy Them: 2024 Guide

 Best Prepaid and Data SIM Cards for China — Full Analysis for 2024

 You have two main options for mobile connectivity in China: Prepaid SIM cards and eSIMs.
-Prepaid SIMs often include voice minutes in addition to data, making them ideal for general use, while eSIMs typically focus on data-only plans, appealing to travelers who primarily need internet access.
+Prepaid SIMs often include voice minutes in addition to data, while eSIMs typically focus on data-only plans, appealing to travelers who primarily need internet access.
 You’ll need a passport to activate either category of cards.

 However, it's crucial to check whether your phone supports the exact bands used by your chosen carrier in China to avoid connectivity issues.
 China’s mobile networks use specific frequency bands, and not all international phones support these frequencies.
 Without support, you may only be able to access slower 2G networks or experience limited coverage.

-1. China Mobile — Overall Best China SIM Card With Extensive Coverage & Comprehensive Connectivity
+2. China Mobile — China SIM Card With Extensive Coverage & Comprehensive Connectivity

 Best Feature | Reliable network that includes China, Hong Kong, and beyond |